joelek/ts-autoguard/readme.md

 }));
 ```

-NB: This feature requires that you compile your code using TypeScript 4 or newer.

 ### Code generation

 Autoguard can generate TypeScript type definitions and type guards from schema definitions.
 Type definitions can be used to annotate TypeScript code and will disappear when transpiled to JavaScript.